BackofenLab/IntaRNA/doc/refactor/1-current-state.md

   introduced scoped ownership for the ViennaRNA ensemble resources.
 - `de135fd` exposed seed-extension algebra and reuse defects before `1ed5819` restored multiplication and `a975c4d` cleared stale partitions.
-- Established the current 31-case / 3,895-assertion API and 20-case CLI gate at
+- Established the intermediate 31-case / 3,895-assertion API and 20-case CLI
-  `a975c4d`.
+  gate at `a975c4d`.
+- `08d375e` exposed stale cell incumbents in all three affected heuristic families and the ensemble direct/loop control-flow defects in five focused sections; `96c14b3` reset the incumbents and corrected the ensemble guard.
+- Established the current 33-case / 3,927-assertion API gate at `96c14b3`.

 The discussion once calls the phase-1 document `refactor-changelog.md`; no such file exists and the same phase otherwise consistently requires